xeron/ubuntu-packages/python-mpd2/python-mpd2-0.5.4/README.rst

 -  support for `logging <http://pythonhosted.org/python-mpd2/topics/logging.html>`__
 -  improved support for sticker
 -  improved support for ranges

-If you like this module, you could try contact the original author jat@spatialrift.net or join the discussion on the `issue tracker <http://jatreuman.indefero.net/p/python-mpd/issues/7/>`__ so that it gets merged upstream.

 Getting the latest source code
 ------------------------------